A BESIDE Quarantine Guide

 Fill yourself up with nature

 According to a study by health specialists published in Nature magazine in 2019, exposure to nature 120 minutes per week is enough to generate an overall sense of well-being.
-While it’s still permitted, get out for some air each day, and why not take the opportunity to discover a new park in your city?
+Get out for some air each day, and why not take the opportunity to discover a new park in your city?
 Science says so!

 If you’re in quarantine-mode (or in your pajamas), you can still get your nature fix online.
 Peter H. Kahn Jr., professor in the Department of Psychology at the University of Washington, studies the human tendency to substitute technology for our natural environment.
 In one of his experiments, he exposed 90 participants—30 per group—to: 1) a window with a view onto a beautiful natural scene; 2) a high-definition plasma screen showing the same scene in real time; and 3) a white wall.
 Dr. Kahn Jr.’s team measured how long it took for the heart rates to return to normal after a minor stress, and discovered that the images seen through the window and on the plasma screen had a more significant restorative effect than the white wall.